Blues 'N' Jazz

 Blues 'N' Jazz is the 29th album by B.B.
 King released in 1983.
 It was recorded on his 58th birthday, September 16, 1983.

 Background

 Writing in the album sleeve-notes, producer Sid Seidenberg says: "Recording his forty-first album on his birthday in New York was a highlight of B.B.'s career.
 Returning from one of his most successful tours, in Europe where he played at most of the continent's jazz festivals.
 B.B.
 King went into the studio with 'his friends' from Blues and Jazz and began to express himself."

+Jazz musicians such as Arnett Cobb, Warren Chiasson (a vibraphonist known for his work with George Shearing and Chet Baker), and Woody Shaw participated on the album.
+According to Chiasson, the album cover features a photograph of the birthday cake that was brought out after the recording sessions.

 Reception

-Eugene Chadbourne reviewed the album for AllMusic.

-The album won a Grammy Award for best blues album of 1983.
+In the United States, the album entered the Billboard 200 chart for four weeks, reaching a peak position of 172 on the chart dated July 23, 1983.
+It also reached number 38 on Billboards R&B Albums chart.

+Eugene Chadbourne of AllMusic gave the album 3 out of 5 stars, describing it as "a superb document of King's big band in the 1980s, perfectly enhanced by the choice of guest stars."
+At the 26th Annual Grammy Awards, the album won the Grammy Award for Best Traditional Blues Recording, marking King's third Grammy win.